JetBrains/lets-plot-docs/docs/_sources/shared/features.rst.txt

     Formatting

-    Lets-Plot supports formatting of values of numeric and date-time types; complementary to the value formatting, a string template is also supported; :ref:`learn more <formats>`
+    Lets-Plot supports formatting of values of numeric and date-time types.
+Complementary to the value formatting, a string template is also supported. :ref:`Learn more <formats>`.

     ---
     .. image:: /_static/images/icons/features/geospatial-visualization.png

     Geospatial visualization

-    Find spatial objects with the help of our powerful and easy to use :ref:`Geocoding <geocoding>` module; in case you already have :ref:`GeoDataFrame <geopandas>` on hand - plot it straght away
+    Find spatial objects with the help of our powerful and easy to use :ref:`Geocoding <geocoding>` module.
+In case you already have ``GeoDataFrame`` on hand - :ref:`plot it <geopandas>` straght away.

     ---
     ---